 A dataset containing the newsletter recipients is foreseen and it will be used for dissemination purposes.
 One internal dataset collects the exploitation contacts will be used for managing and communication purposes.
-Moreover, a dataset for key exploitable results is planned and will be established in the nest month of the project.
+Moreover, a dataset for key exploitable results is planned and will be established in the next month of the project.

-Task No Task Name Responsible Related Datasets T8.1 High impact dissemination & communication activities CARR WP8_1 OPTIMAI Newsletter Recipients T8.2 Clustering, networking & Knowledge transfer activities TRI N/A T8.3 Standardization activities KLEE N/A T8.4 Market analysis and segmentation TVES N/A T8.5 Knowledge management and IPR protection MTCL N/A T8.6 Exploitation plan and roadmap to market ENG WP8_2 Exploitation Contacts
+Task No Task Name Responsible Related Datasets T8.1 High impact dissemination & communication activities CARR WP8_1 OPTIMAI Newsletter Recipients T8.2 Clustering, networking & Knowledge transfer activities TRI N/A T8.3 Standardization activities KLEE N/A T8.4 Market analysis and segmentation TVES N/A Т8.5 Knowledge management and IPR protection UNIMET N/A T8.6 Exploitation plan and roadmap to market ENG WP8_3 Key Exploitable Results Dataset

 Overview

 Dataset ID WP8_1

 Dataset Title OPTIMAI Newsletter Recipients

 Work Package WP8

 Task / Deliverable T8.1

 Partner(s) CARR

 Data Type Primary data collected by CARR in OPTIMAI

 Format CSV

 Details

 Description Dataset will consist of names and email addresses of those who voluntarily sign-up to the OPTIMAI Newsletter via the OPTIMAI website

 Data Size N/A

 Status Planned

-Use in OPTIMAI Solely to distribute the OPTIMAI Newsletter
+Solely to distribute the OPTIMAI Newsletter

-Use beyond OPTIMAI N/A
+N/A

-Open Data

-Is the data open?
 No

-Explanation N/A
+N/A

-Storage location The names and personal information will be stored on the servers of the Mailchimp newsletter platform which will be used by the OPTIMAI project
+The names and personal information will be stored on the servers of the Mailchimp newsletter platform which will be used by the OPTIMAI project

-Who N/A
+N/A

-Metadata N/A
+N/A

-How N/A
+N/A

-Increase data re-use N/A
+N/A

-Ethics and Data Protection Personal Data Yes, informed consent will be given via the sign-up sheet for the OPTIMAI Newsletter Security Requirements Access to the dataset will be limited to two people within the Carr Communications team, Communication and Dissemination Manager and Executive.
+Yes, informed consent will be given via the sign-up sheet for the OPTIMAI Newsletter

+Access to the dataset will be limited to two people within the Carr Communications team, Communication and Dissemination Manager and Executive.
 All personal data will be password protected and will not be shared beyond the two mentioned individuals.